Today we’re looking at the Best Dip Station UK out there for under the £200 mark. (With some bargain finds coming in at substantially less than that).

 - Body Building.com has a great article on the benefits of dips

 - There’s a really in-depth in The Most Valuable Exercise You’re Not Doing (dips)

 - There’s a good Wiki on dips and how to perform the exercise correctly

 - Healthline has a good article on adding compound exercises into your workout routine

-- MSN Lifestyle have some in-depth guides on the bench dip and it’s different forms.
+- MSN Lifestyle has some in-depth guides on the bench dip and its different forms.